 CLIMATE INNOVATION FUND GRANT PROGRAM

-We highly recommend all interested parties contact our team before you begin the application process to ensure fit.
-Get in touch with us at [email protected].
+We still recommend that all interested parties contact our team before you begin the application process to ensure fit.
+If you have contacted us previously and did not get a response please reach out to us again and we will ensure we get back to you as soon as possible by phone.
+Get in touch with us at [email protected] and please leave your phone number.

 About the Climate Innovation Fund Grant Program

-The Climate Innovation Fund (CIF) Grant Program funds local climate mitigation projects in Calgary and Edmonton, covering a diverse range of activities, from technology demonstration to collective impact and policy advancement.
+The Climate Innovation Fund Grant Program targets the major urban greenhouse gas emissions sources in Calgary and Edmonton.
+The program aims to support a broad range of climate positive interventions while ensuring an equitable and just future for all Albertans.
+Projects supported through the program may cover a diverse range of activities, from technology demonstration to collective impact and policy advancement.

 2021 CIF GRANT PROGRAM TIMELINE